salimehdi/Group-Chat-Room/README.md

     * **`thread` mode**: A baseline "thread-per-connection" mode for comparison.
 * **TCP and UDP Multicast**: The server forwards messages to all connected TCP clients and broadcasts them via UDP multicast for applications that require the lowest possible latency.
 * **Lock-Free Queue**: A lock-free queue is used for efficient message passing between the I/O thread and the broadcaster thread, minimizing contention and improving performance.
-* **Python Client Bots**: A Python-based client bot is provided to simulate a large number of clients for load testing and benchmarking.
-The bots can measure and report round-trip time (RTT) for TCP and one-way latency for UDP multicast.
+* **Python Client Bots**: A Python-based client bot is provided to simulate a large number of clients for load testing.
-* **Automated Benchmarking**: The project includes shell scripts to automate the process of building the server, running various benchmark scenarios, and aggregating the results into a CSV file.

 ---